 - Kaldi Coffee Farm: Ideal for those looking for international and imported ingredients.

-- Don Quixote: A mix of supermarket and convenience store, famous for its low prices and varied products.
+- Don Quijote: A mix of supermarket and convenience store, famous for its low prices and varied products.

-With these tips and vocabulary in mind, you'll be ready to explore the world of Japanese markets and make the most of your shopping experience!
+With these tips and vocabulary in mind, you will be ready to explore the world of Japanese markets and make the most of your shopping experience!

-The Velberan Video below, is quite recent and explanatory, shows details about the products and their values.
+The video below from Velberan is quite recent and explanatory, showing details about the products and their prices.

-Another video that shows shopping inside a market, a little older.
+Another video that shows shopping inside a market, a bit older.